JacquelynGarcia/ESGStockPredictor/README.md

 # Green Signals: ESG Factors in Machine Learning Stock Price Prediction

 ## Project Overview
-This project explores the integration of Environmental, Social, and Governance (ESG) factors into machine learning-based stock price prediction.
-The increasing demand for socially responsible investing has made ESG criteria an important consideration for financial analysis.
-We investigate whether combining historical financial data with ESG metrics can enhance predictive performance while promoting sustainable investment practices.
+Our project explored how Environmental, Social, and Governance scores can be used to alongside machine learning to make stock price predictions.
+There is an increasing demand for socially responsible investing which has made ESG criteria an important consideration for financial analysis.
+We investigated whether combining historical financial data with ESG metrics can enhance predictive performance while promoting sustainable investment practices.

 A final presentation summarizing our findings can be accessed [here](https://drive.google.com/file/d/1iO2jaRYafkq5E5xeMubC8wo6cSkyZMcQ/view?usp=sharing).